theketchio/ketch/CONTRIBUTING.md

 ```bash
 ketch framework add myframework --ingress-service-endpoint $(kubectl get svc traefik -o jsonpath='{.spec.clusterIP}')
 ```

+### Running the Ketch Controller locally with Minikube
+Start a Minikube cluster:

+`minikube start -p ketch-cluster --driver=hyperkit`

+Install CRDs:

+`make install`

+*Note: If you revise any CRDs or experience trouble, you can install them manually from the `config/crd` directory, e.g. `kubectl apply -f config/crd/bases/theketch.io_frameworks.yaml`*

+Create Ketch's namespace:

+`kubectl create ns ketch-system`

+Run the controller locally.
+This permits you to see logs during development:

+`go run ./cmd/manager/main.go --enable-leader-election=false --disable-webhooks`

+Run a CLI command (in a seperate terminal window):

+`go run ./cmd/ketch/. framework add test`

+During development, you may need to utilize some `make` utils to update generated code/templates:

+- `make generate` to update modified helm templates.
+- `make uninstall` to uninstall CRDs prior to re-running `make install`.
+- `make manifests` to generate CRDs & RBAC from from code annotations.
+Ketch uses [Kubebuilder](https://book.kubebuilder.io/reference/controller-gen.html).

 ## Submission Guidelines
 Ketch follows a lightweight Pull Request process.
 When submitting a PR, answering a few [basic questions](https://github.com/theketchio/ketch/blob/main/.github/pull_request_template.md) around type of change and steps to test and you are well on your way to a PR approval.